 Not many trees surrounded the raucous city, besides the public parks, and most of the area was simply built up of giant, rectangular blocks where most commoners spent their days typing, printing, phoning, and arguing.
 Nevertheless, it’s home.

 How odd it is that a person can get so attached to a place that it becomes, what we call, a home.

 Have you ever thought of it that way before?

 To my supreme bliss, it was Friday.
 The last day of school before our winter break.
 I was glad to be free of the packed classrooms, school procedures, and dress code that seemed to suffocate me there, but then again, I always seem to miss it when it goes away.

 Something about the entirety of school pulls me in.

-the knowledge the teachers explain or, maybe, just their attempt at teaching us such
+It could be the knowledge the teachers explain or, maybe, just their attempt at teaching us such knowledge.